zulip/zulip/docs/testing/philosophy.md

 * Our test suites are designed to not access the Internet, since the Internet might be down or unreliable in the test environment.
-Where outgoing HTTP requests are required to test something, we mock the responses with libraries like `httpretty`.
+Where outgoing HTTP requests are required to test something, we mock the responses with libraries like `responses`.
-* We carefully avoid the potential for contamination of data inside services like potsgres, redis, and memcached from different tests.
+* We carefully avoid the potential for contamination of data inside services like postgres, redis, and memcached from different tests.
     * Every test case prepends a unique random prefix to all keys it uses when accessing redis and memcached.
     * Every test case runs inside a database transaction, which is aborted after the test completes.
 Each test process interacts only with a fresh copy of a special template database used for server tests that is destroyed after the process completes.
-* We rigorously investigate non-deterministically failing tests though they were priority bugs in the product.
+* We rigorously investigate non-deterministically failing tests as though they were priority bugs in the product.

 ## Integration testing or unit testing?